William Conway (cardinal): Claudy bombings enquiry verdict

-On 24 August 2010, a report by the Police Ombudsman for Northern Ireland was released in which the Ombudsman, Al Hutchinson, revealed his conclusions following an eight-year investigation into three terrorist bomb attacks in the village of Claudy on 31 July 1972 in which nine civilians, three of them children, died.
+On 24 August 2010, a report by the Police Ombudsman for Northern Ireland was released in which the Ombudsman, Al Hutchinson, revealed his conclusions following an eight-year investigation into three car bomb attacks in the village of Claudy on 31 July 1972 in which nine civilians, three of them children, died.

-A local priest, Father James Chesney, had been long rumoured to have been a leader of the IRA unit responsible for the murders.
-Hutchinson revealed that following the outrage, Father Chesney had been transferred by the Church across the border up to Moville, a small town in Inishowen in the north of County Donegal in the Republic of Ireland, following discussions between Cardinal Conway, the then Primate of All Ireland, and William Whitelaw, who was then the British Government's Secretary of State for Northern Ireland.
+A local priest, Father James Chesney, had been long rumoured to have been a leader of the IRA unit responsible for the bombings.
+Hutchinson revealed that following the attacks, Father Chesney had been transferred by the Church across the border up to Moville, a small town in Inishowen in the north of County Donegal in the Republic of Ireland, following discussions between Cardinal Conway, the then Primate of All Ireland, and William Whitelaw, who was then the British Government's Secretary of State for Northern Ireland.
 Almost all of Inishowen lies within the Diocese of Derry.
 This transfer was done with the full knowledge of Sir Graham Shillington, the Chief Constable of the Royal Ulster Constabulary (RUC), who "would have preferred that Chesney be transferred to Tipperary".

-Seán Cardinal Brady denied that the wider Church was involved in a cover-up to protect a priest suspected of being involved in three IRA car bombings in Claudy in County Londonderry in 1972, and he accepted the report's findings.
+Seán Cardinal Brady denied that the wider Church was involved in a cover-up to protect Father Chesney, and he accepted the report's findings.